joe-at-startupmedia/golang-ipc/README.md

  ### Encryption

- By default the connection established will be encypted, ECDH384 is used for the key exchange and AES 256 GCM is used for the cipher.
+ By default, the connection established will be encrypted, ECDH384 is used for the key exchange and AES 256 GCM is used for the cipher.

- Encryption can be swithed off by passing in a custom configuation to the server & client start function:
+ Encryption can be switched off by passing in a custom configuration to the server & client start function:

 ```go
 Encryption: false